Learning families of algebraic structures from informant: Preliminaries

 By $\mathbb{K}_L$ we denote the class of all $L$-structures with domain $\omega$.
-We assume that every considered class of $L$-structures is closed under isomorphisms, modulo the restriction on domains.
-For a structure $\mathcal{S}$, by $D(\mathcal{S})$ we denote the atomic diagram of $\mathcal{S}$.
+Since the goal of our learning paradigm, as described below, is to identify the isomorphism type of structure from any of its presentations, we assume that every considered class of $L$-structures is closed under isomorphisms (modulo the restriction of the domain).